-The undertaking conducts an annual own risk and solvency assessment (ORSA), which is approved by the board of directors and filed with the supervisor.
-This is performed in accordance with the undertaking's ORSA policy, which is approved by the board of directors and reviewed and updated regularly.
+The Company conducts an annual own risk and solvency assessment (ORSA), which is approved by the Board of Directors and filed with the supervisor.
+This is performed in accordance with the Company's ORSA policy, which is approved by the Board of Directors and reviewed and updated regularly.

-This exercise entails self-assessment of the risks to which the undertaking will be exposed over a three-year time horizon, considering the outlook for developments in the undertaking's business and the market, historical experience of the size and type of risks to which the undertaking has been exposed in the past, and the risk appetite and limits set by the board of directors.
+This exercise entails self-assessment of the risks to which the Company will be exposed over a three-year time horizon, considering the outlook for developments in the Company's business and the market, historical experience of the size and type of risks to which the Company has been exposed in the past, and the risk appetite and limits set by the Board of Directors.

-As a first step, once the main guidelines of the plan have been agreed by the board of directors based on the strategic objectives and market conditions, the financial statements for the undertaking and its subsidiaries are projected with local valuations as a baseline scenario.
-These financial statements are approved by the board of directors.
+As a first step, once the main guidelines of the plan have been agreed by the Board of Directors based on the strategic objectives and market conditions, the financial statements for the Company and its subsidiaries are projected with local valuations as a baseline scenario.
+These financial statements are approved by the Board of Directors.

-In addition to the baseline scenario, various stress scenarios are also considered, in which the solvency of the undertaking and the capital requirements it might have in extreme situations are tested by stressing key parameters for the business.
-These stress scenarios are approved by the board of directors through the audit, internal control and compliance committee.
+In addition to the baseline scenario, various stress scenarios are also considered, in which the solvency of the Company and the capital requirements it might have in extreme situations are tested by stressing key parameters for the business.
+These stress scenarios are approved by the Board of Directors through the Audit and Compliance Committee.